Lead Generation Strategies Icon

 At Cambridge Healthtech Institute’s Lead Generation Strategies conference, get a sneak peek at behind-the-scenes decision-making at leading pharma and biotech industry companies.
 Which approaches for a particular target were tried first?
 How were results integrated from various hit-finding strategies?
 Where to capitalise on AI?
 Also, hear case studies from peers about emerging technologies applied to the hit-to-lead process.

-COVALENT APPROACHES FOR DRUG DISCOVERY
+COVALENT-BASED DRUG DISCOVERY

 Direct-to-Biology for WRN-Targeted Covalent Hit Identification and Optimisation